Economy of Georgia (country): History

 Before the 20th century Georgia had a largely agrarian economy.

 Georgia's modern economy has traditionally revolved around Black Sea tourism, cultivation of citrus fruits, tea and grapes; mining of manganese and copper; and the output of a large industrial sector producing wine, metals, machinery, chemicals, and textiles.

-Like many post-Soviet countries, Georgia went through a period of sharp economic decline during the 1990s, with high inflation and large budget-deficits, due to persistent tax evasion.
-In 1996 Georgia's budget deficit rose to as much as 6.2%.
-During that period international financial institutions played a critical role in Georgia's budgetary calculations.
-Multilateral and bilateral grants and loans totaled 116.4 million lari in 1997; they totaled 182.8 million lari in 1998.
+Like many post-Soviet countries, Georgia went through a period of sharp economic decline during the 1990s, partially due to persistent tax evasion.
+"During that period, international financial institutions played a critical role in Georgia's budgetary calculations.
+Multilateral and bilateral grants and loans totaled 116.4 million lari in 1997; they totaled 182.8 million lari in 1998."

-Economic recovery had been hampered by the separatist disputes in Abkhazia and South Ossetia, resistance to reform on the part of some corrupt and reactionary factions, and the Asian financial crisis of 1997.
+Economic recovery had been hampered by the separatist disputes in Abkhazia and South Ossetia, resistance to reform on the part of some corrupt and reactionary factions, and the 1997 Asian financial crisis.
 Under the leadership of President Shevardnadze (in office 1995–2003), the government nonetheless made some progress on basic market reforms: it liberalized all prices and most trade, introduced a stable national currency (the lari), and massively downsized government.

 During the late 1990s more than 10,500 small enterprises had been privatized, and although privatization of medium- and large-sized firms had been slow, more than 1,200 medium – and large-sized companies had been set up as joint stock companies.
 A law and a decree establishing the legal basis and procedures for state property privatization reduced the number of companies controlled by the state.

 The United States began assisting Georgia in the process of reform soon after the country gained independence from the Soviet Union.
 Gradually, the focus shifted from humanitarian to technical and institution-building programs.
 Provision of legal and technical advisors was complemented by training opportunities for parliamentarians, law enforcement officials, and economic advisers.